sethalves/snow2-client/README.md

 * The top-level directory contains an index.scm file.
 * The index.scm file has at least (repository (url "http://...")).
 * Each package in the source repository has a .package metafile in the packages/ directory.
+* Libraries are contained in .sld files and each of these only contains one library.

 Each package metafile should be of the form: